Archived Blog Posts

 Do not hesitate to contact SERVPRO® of Panthersville at (678) 515-8602 if you have a home fire.

 SERVPRO® of Panthersville participates as a volunteer for the American Red Cross in their Home Fire Campaign, wherein the goal is to reduce the number of fire-related deaths and injuries in the US by 25% by the year 2020.
-The American Red Cross responds to approximately 64,000 disasters annually, in which the vast majority of them are home fires.
+The American Red Cross responds to approximately 64,000 disasters annually in which most of them are home fires.
 Statistics reveals the following occurrences:

 - Seven (7) people die daily from home fires wherein most of them impact children and the elderly.

-- Thirty six (36) people suffer injuries as a result of home fires daily.
+- Thirty-six (36) people suffer injuries because of home fires daily.